-The primary reason why benefits are cut off after two years is that under most policies there’s a change in the way that they’ve defined the term disability.
-Under most policies, for the first two years, you are disabled so long as you cannot perform the material duties of your occupation.
+The primary reason why long term disability benefits are cut off after 2 years is that under most disability policies there’s a change in the way that they’ve defined the term disability.
+Under most policies, for the first two years, you meet the definition of disability so long as you cannot perform the material duties of your occupation.
 This is oftentimes referred to as the own occupation or “own occ” period because they’re looking at whether you can do your own occupation.

 Time Limitation on Mental / Nervous Conditions and Disabilities Diagnosed by Subjective Complaints

-Most group policies have a 24-month limitation on long term disability benefits for claims involving disabilities arising from mental, nervous, and psychological impairments.
+Most group policies also have a 24-month limitation on long term disability benefits for claims involving disabilities arising from mental, nervous, and psychological impairments.
 If you are receiving LTD payments due to depression, anxiety, post-traumatic stress disorder, agoraphobia, obsessive-compulsive disorder (OCD), or a similar impairment, you may be limited to receiving 24 months of benefits.
 However, if you are institutionalized or confined to an inpatient treatment facility when your 24 months expire, most insurance companies will continue to pay benefits until you are no longer hospitalized, subject to a cap.

-Note: The rationale behind this two-year limitation (from the insurance company’s point of view) is that many of these mental/nervous impairments can be exaggerated or outright faked.
+Note: The rationale behind this two-year limitation on disability coverage (from the insurance company’s point of view) is that many of these mental/nervous impairments can be exaggerated or outright faked.
 There is a possibility that the claimant is pretending to be unable to perform any occupation.
-While this policy does keep insurance policy premiums lower than they otherwise would be, this provides little comfort to those LTD recipients with bona fide mental illnesses whose benefits are terminated after only two years.
+While this policy does keep insurance policy premiums lower than they otherwise would be, this provides little comfort to those long term disability recipients with bona fide mental illnesses whose benefits are terminated after only two years.

 There are often (but not always) exceptions to this time limitation for organic mental disorders like dementia and organic brain disease, and perhaps even for mental illnesses such as schizophrenia and bipolar disorder.
 You must look to the specific language in your policy to determine what conditions are subject to the two-year limitation (and to determine which conditions are exempt from this 2-year limitation).
 Policies offered by different insurance companies will use different language to describe the terms of the disability policy.

 Some policies also have a two year limit on long term disability benefits for chronic pain conditions such as arthritis and chronic back pain, and for medical conditions that are primarily diagnosed based on “subjective” complaints, including chronic fatigue syndrome, neuromusculoskeletal and soft tissue disorders, and/or fibromyalgia.
 Again, some insurance policies may carve out exceptions to this limitation.
 For example, I’ve seen a MetLife policy that has a 24 month limit on neuromusculoskeletal and soft tissue disorders, except where there is certain objective evidence.
 Here is an excerpt from that policy: